Skip to main content

 Benefits of Greek Yogurt

-Greek yogurt is seriously a little nutrient-packed treasure!
+Greek yogurt is a nutrient-dense food that provides protein and essential micronutrients.
 It’s full of protein, calcium, magnesium, vitamin B-12, and even some healthy fats like linoleic acid.
-Plus, it’s got live active cultures (probiotics!) that help keep your gut happy.
-The cool thing is, the fermentation process it goes through actually makes it easier for your body to absorb all these awesome nutrients.
+It contains live active cultures, which are associated with digestive health in some individuals.
+The cool thing is, The fermentation process may improve digestibility for some individuals.
 For the healthiest option, go for plain or lightly flavored yogurt—it’s lower in sugar and still just as tasty.
 It’s a simple, everyday snack that’s pretty much a win for your body!

 Greek yogurt